w3f/polkadot-wiki/docs/learn-governance.md

 |      Kelvin       |  X  |                |  X  |     |     |
 |     **Total**     |  2  |       1        |  3  |  2  |  2  |

-The above example shows that candidate C wins the election in round 1, while candidate A, B, D & E keep remaining on the candidates' list for the next round.
+The above example shows that candidate C wins the election in round 1, while candidates A, B, D & E keep remaining on the candidates' list for the next round.

 |      Round 2      |     |                |     |     |